-SAN DIEGO HIGH ASSET DIVORCE LAWYER
+SAN DIEGO HIGH NET WORTH DIVORCE ATTORNEYS

 In high net worth San Diego divorce cases, matters involving the ownership of a business, and situations where one party may have a substantial separate property estate, there are frequently complex property division issues.